Entry deterrence by exploiting economies of scope in data aggregation: Results and discussion

 We vary $c_0$, which is producer P0's cost parameter, in the range $[ 3/6, 6/6 ]$.
 We evaluate therefore the effect of increasing the production cost of the data that is supplied under exclusivity to aggregator D1 and that is the source of the economies of scope that supports its competitive advantage.

 Fig.~\ref{fig:d0c0MedFPlot} shows, for medium entry cost, the profit maximizing $d_0$ when D1 correctly anticipates that D2 enters, so that D1 accomodates, or instead that D2 does not enter, so that D1 blockade/deters.
 As Fig.~\ref{fig:ProfAgg1c0MedFPlot} shows, blockade/deterrence is the only alternative for $c_0=3/6, 4/6$ and it is the preferred alternative for $c_0=5/6, 6/6$.
 Therefore, D1 either blockades or deters.
-In order to distinguish between blockade and deterrence, the profit maximizing $d_0$ under deterrence is compared to the profit maximizing $d_0$ under monopsony (\cref{fig:d0Detc0Plot}), which shows that D1 actually blockades at $c_0=3/6, 4/6$, and deters at $c_0=5/6, 6/6$.
+In order to distinguish between blockade and deterrence, the solution to~\eqref{eq:D1deter_PMP} and the profit maximizing $d_0$ under monopsony are compared (\cref{fig:d0Detc0Plot}): when both values are equal, D1 actually blockades, which happens at $c_0=3/6, 4/6$, while when the latter is smaller, D1 deters, which happens at $c_0=5/6, 6/6$.

 Aggregator D2 is, by definition, never worse off being accommodated than being deterred or blockaded (Fig.~\ref{fig:ProfAgg2c0MedFPlot}).
 Producer P1 is better off supplying both aggregators than just one, when feasible (Fig.~\ref{fig:ProfProdc0MedFPlot}).
 Producer P0, which is the exclusive supplier to D1, is nevertheless better off under blockade/deterrence, with aligned incentives to aggregator D1 (Fig.~\ref{fig:ProfProd0c0MedFPlot}).
 Finally, social welfare is higher under deterrence than under accommodation, when both outcomes are feasible (Fig.~\ref{fig:SWc0MedFPlot}).
 All profits, except D2 profits, decrease as $c_0$ increases, since less data is procured.